 I'm sure there are just as many men who can say the same thing, and some who have proven they can survive a long time after, especially with a good support system, like church ladies to keep them in meals for months, even years!

 For me and my husband when I think about one of us dying, leaving the other behind to carry on, it brings tears to my eyes.
 We've been together over 40 years and although we have talked about it, it is just too hard to dwell on.

-I think of Sadie and Walter often and I'm glad he didn't have to go on without her.
+I think of Sadie and Walter often and I'm glad he didn't have to live on without her.

-I originally had ten stories to bring you but decided to leave you with these six stories because I'm starting to get a reputation for my rather lengthy hub articles.
-I didn't want to make this subject any more of a tear-jerker than it is for some readers, but at the same time I wanted to show you heartwarming stories of love.
+I originally had ten stories to bring you but decided to leave you with these six stories because I didn't want to make this subject any more of a tear-jerker than it is for some readers, but at the same time I wanted to show you heartwarming stories of love.

 If you have a story to share or know of a couple who passed on around the same time as their spouse, please feel free to share in the comment section.

 I hope after reading this article that it will encourage you:

 - to start having "the conversation" with your mate who probably worries about it too,